collective-action/tech/CONTRIBUTING.md

 To contribute, please use pull requests to add to the repo so that new additions can be checked for formatting, accuracy and validity.

 This document will cover how to contribute:
-1. Defining Collective Action
+1. Defining "Collective Action"
-1. Github Steps
+1. How To Contribute on GitHub
 1. Data Fields
 1. Formatting Guidelines
 1. Developer Features

-## Defining Collective Action
+## Defining "Collective Action"

 Events must be "collective" and contain "evidence of action" by currently or recently employed "tech workers".
 All events must be publicly reported on in a publication.